psychemedia/middle-english-romances/sir-orfeo.md

 The kyng of Fayré, with his route.
 Com to hunte all aboute.
 With dunnyng and with blowyng,
-And houndys gret cryeng ;
+And houndys gret cryeng;
 But forfothe no beft they nome,
-Ne he ne wyft wher they becom ;
+Ne he ne wyft wher they becom;
 And other while he myght yfè
 A grete oft by him te,
 Wel a two hundreth knyghtes,